colbycrutcher/GPUComputing/lab6/lab6_25/README.md

 ## 1. In this program, how is the global synchronization ( or communication ) achieved ?

+After finding the regional maxes uusing atomicMax, __syncthreads() is called to ensure there aren't any race conditions, ensuring all maxes are found before proceeding.
+Then we look for the max in the regional maxes.

 ## 2. Can we combine kernel global_max and kernel normalize into one kernel?
 What are the difficulties if we try to do that?

 ## 3. How needed data is passed from first kernel into second kernel?
 Did we reallocate memory for these data or did we make any copy of these data?